Nuclear weapons of the United States

-Under the Manhattan Project, the United States was the first country to manufacture nuclear weapons and is the only country to have used them in combat, with the bombings of Hiroshima and Nagasaki in World War II against Japan.
-In total it conducted 1,054 nuclear tests, and tested many long-range nuclear weapons delivery systems.
+The United States holds the second-largest arsenal of nuclear weapons (after the Russian Federation) among the nine nuclear-armed countries.
+Under the Manhattan Project, the United States became the first country to manufacture nuclear weapons and remains the only country to have used them in combat, with the bombings of Hiroshima and Nagasaki in World War II against Japan.
+In total it has conducted 1,054 known nuclear explosive tests, the most of any country.
 (Note: According to Carey Sublette's Nuclear Weapon Archive, the United States "tested (by official count) 1054 nuclear tests" between 1945 and 1992.)
+It is an original party to and one of the five "nuclear-weapon states" recognized by the 1968 Treaty on the Non-Proliferation of Nuclear Weapons.